Economy of Somalia: Civil aviation

-Following the start of the civil war, all of Somali Airlines' operations were officially suspended in 1991.
+Following the start of the civil war, all of Somali Airlines operations were officially suspended in 1991.

+In 2001, the Somali Air Operators Association (SAOA) was founded as a representative body for airline operators in Somalia.
 By 2014, there were over six Somali-owned private carriers filling the gap.
 These included Daallo Airlines, Jubba Airways, African Express Airways, East Africa 540, Central Air and Hajara.
 Daallo and Jubba merged as the African Airways Alliance in 2015.

-Despite reports of preparations to relaunch Somali Airlines in 2012 and 2013, Al Arabiya reports discussing the merger of Daallo Airlines and Jubba Airways in February 2015 said there was no official Somali flag carrier after the demise of Somali Airlines in 1991.
+In the mid-2010s the Somali government began rebuilding its aviation institutions with support from ICAO and the International Air Transport Association (IATA).
+This process culminated in 2017, when ICAO officially handed control back to the Somali government, and by 2018 the Somali Civil Aviation Authority (SCAA) began actively managing the Mogadishu FIR from a modernized Air Traffic Control (ATC) center at Aden Adde International Airport in Mogadishu.
+By 2023, Somalia had fully restored air traffic control services and upgraded its airspace to Class A for the first time in since 1991, the change to Class A airspace has the potential to increase traffic to as many as 600 flights a day.